 Transform simple dinner recipes to flavor-packed delightful meals with rich, vibrant colors from cilantro.
 This spicy jalapeno pesto sauce is a vegan, low-carb, and dairy-free recipe.

-Same as the classical version, this spicy sauce great to toss over the grilled chicken, in the pasta, the shrimp, the pizza.
+Like the classical version, this spicy sauce is great to toss over grilled chicken, pasta, shrimp, and pizza.
 And this list never ends.
-And to mention specially, Jalapeno pesto pasta and the aioli are bliss in my humble opinion.
+And to mention especially, Jalapeno pesto pasta and the aioli are bliss, in my humble opinion.

 Allow me to shout a little about the simplicity and the minimalism of this cilantro jalapeno pesto recipe.
-This recipe requires a few easy to find ingredients and surprisingly, some of you might have stock in the kitchen already.
+This recipe requires a few easy-to-find ingredients; surprisingly, some of you might already have stock in the kitchen.

-We absolutely fall in with jalapeno peppers and use them as the delightful heat source for most of the recipe.
+We fall in with jalapeno peppers and use them as the delightful heat source for most of the recipe.
 And this spicy pesto is our recent find.

 Feeling that you are missing some ingredients? no worries, we will discuss all the substitution opportunities in detail below.